lapisrocks/rpo/README.md

 ## Experiments

 Jailbreaks can be added as text files to the `experiments/jailbreaks` folder.
 The `experiments` folder contains code to reproduce RPO experiments on AdvBench.
-Run the following code inside `experiments`:
+Modify the script with the correct path and run the following code inside `experiments`:

 ```bash
 cd launch_scripts